JosephSilber/bouncer/readme.md

     You can now inject `Bouncer` into any class that needs it.

     The `create` method creates a `Bouncer` instance with sensinsle defaults.
-To fully customize it, use the `make` method to get a factory instance:
+To fully customize it, use the `make` method to get a factory instance.
+Call `create()` on the factory to create the `Bouncer` instance:

     ```php
     use Silber\Bouncer\Bouncer;